LLNL/Silo/docs/intro.md

   group (particularly for I/O purposes).

 Directory
-: A silo file can be organized into directories (or folders) in much the same way as a Unix filesystem.
+: A silo file can be organized into directories (or folders) in much the same way as a Unix file system.

 Optlist
 : An options list object used to pass additional options to various Silo API functions.